eshelton328/eshelton328/README.md

 **`Full Stack Web Developer`**

 I'm a dedicated full stack web developer with a deep passion for coding.
-I find joy in bringing ideas to life, solving difficult challenges, and continuously learning.
+I find joy in continuously learning, solving difficult challenges, and bringing ideas to life.
 Driven by a relentless curiosity, I embrace the ever-evolving nature of web development and constantly seek out new technologies and best practices to enhance my skills and deliver exceptional results.

 ---